-In the planning stage, some permanent facilities will be deployed, e.g., HESSs, hydrogen pipelines, and HRSs.
-During the operation stage, several kinds of responses can be made, e.g., preventative response, emergency response, and restoration response.
-During the preventative response, preventive measures could be taken, e.g., MHER location allocation, hydrogen purchasing, and HESS pre-charging.
-During the emergency response, some measures are taken to minimize load shedding, including MHER scheduling, natural gas pipeline-assisted hydrogen use, and HESS discharging.
-In the restoration stage, mobile hydrogen generation and storage, MHER routing and scheduling, and HESS scheduling could be adopted to restore load.
-By evaluating the practical system performance in the aspect of resilience, the rationality of the developed resilience metrics and event-oriented contingency modeling could be improved.
+In the planning stage, some permanent facilities will be deployed, e.g., SHSs, HESSs, hydrogen pipelines, and HRSs.
+During the operation stage, several kinds of responses can be made, e.g., preventive response, emergency response, and restoration response.
+During the preventive response, measures such as MHER location allocation, hydrogen procurement, and HESS pre-charging can be taken.
+During the emergency response, some measures are taken to minimize load shedding, including MHER scheduling, natural gas pipeline-assisted hydrogen use, HESS discharging, hydrogen demand adjustment, and hydrogen transformation.
+In the restoration stage, mobile hydrogen generation and storage, MHER routing and scheduling, HESS scheduling, hydrogen fuel cell scheduling, and hydrogen pipeline scheduling could be adopted to restore loads.
+By evaluating the practical system performance in the aspect of resilience, the rationality of the developed resilience metrics and event-oriented contingency modeling could be further improved.